reaganlo/clr-bundles/README.md

 of the file.
 These are used to generate documentation, so be descriptive and precise.

+To automatically create a "-dev" variant of a bundle, such that bundle "foo-dev" has what is required to build bundle "foo", simply add the bundle name "foo" in to the auto.devbundles file.

 For debugging and visualization purposes, a small python program called `make-dot.py` is included.
 If run, the output will be suitable to create a dependency graph of the bundles.
 Run it as so: